-Contracts are legally binding documents between two parties outlining the terms and conditions of the working relationship between them.
+Contracts are legally binding documents between two parties outlining the terms and conditions of the working relationship between them, usually awarded after a construction bidding process.
 Therefore, a contract is a contract, and much of the boilerplate follows suit from one to another, despite differences in types.

 All contracts will have a valid offer and acceptance between parties and a price, whilst meeting legal standards.
 There will be detailed descriptions of the service to be rendered and what the expectations are for both parties.
 Most contracts are the same in that regard.

 The difference with a cost reimbursement contract is it reimburses based on cost instead of delivery.
 Therefore, what is considered allowable costs needs to be defined.
 Because costs can add up if a project is delayed for whatever reason, often a cost reimbursement contract will have a ceiling that reimbursements cannot exceed, which is also defined in the contract.